 Lighter and more powerful than the standard Huayra, the BC’s engine was massaged to produce 789 hp, while total curb weight was slashed down to a paltry 2,645 lbs.
 That’s effectively the same weight as the latest Honda Civic Coupe with five times the power.
-It should come as no surprise, then, that the BC’s top speed is rated at a ridiculous 238 mph.
+It should come as no surprise that the BC’s top speed is rated at a ridiculous 238 mph.

 Zenvo ST1 (233 mph)

-Flat out, the ST1 is capable of reaching 233 mph given enough road, but it’s important to note its top speed is electronically limited.
+The ST1 is capable of reaching 233 mph given enough road, but it’s important to note its top speed is electronically limited.
 Without the digital nannies on board, we suspect the ST1 would be even faster in the top end, which is a scary thought indeed.